-St. Louis police told the Washington Post the hacker collective released the wrong name of the officer in question, and have not confirmed the authenticity of the dispatch tapes.
-Twitter has since suspended Anonymous’ account.
+St. Louis police told The Washington Post the hacker collective released the wrong name of the officer in question and have not confirmed the authenticity of the dispatch tapes.
+Twitter has since suspended Anonymous’s account.

-Meanwhile, it was announced Thursday that Missouri Gov. Jay Nixon will relieve the St. Louis County law enforcement from policing the demonstrations in Ferguson, clearing the way for state or federal intervention.
+Meanwhile, it was announced Thursday that Missouri Gov. Jay Nixon will relieve the St. Louis County law enforcement from policing the demonstrations in the city of Ferguson, clearing the way for state or federal intervention.

-Anonymous has threatened to release the alleged officers’ photo at 10 am and his address at 12 pm and “full documents” at 2 pm Central Time if the St. Louis County Police Department does not respond.
+Anonymous has threatened to release the alleged officer’s photo at 10 am, his address at 12 pm and “full documents” at 2 pm Central Time if the St. Louis County Police Department does not respond.

-The tapes convey the mood at the St. Louis Police Department on the day Brown was shot and reveal that no EMS was called to the scene.
+The tapes convey the mood at the St. Louis Police Department on the day Brown was shot and reveal that no emergency medical services were called to the scene.

-An Anonymous member (or “anon”), told Truthout in an email that the organization would not reveal how they obtained the tapes or who their source is.
-One anon told Mother Jones that their source is a person who is “very close personally to the officer who killed Mike Brown, and that this person is terrified to be [Anonymous’] source.”
+An Anonymous member told Truthout in an email that the organization would not reveal how they obtained the tapes or who their source is.
+One member told Mother Jones that their source is a person who is “very close personally to the officer who killed Mike Brown, and that this person is terrified to be [Anonymous’s] source.”

 Organizers around the country have responded to the Brown shooting by organizing “National Moment of Silence” vigils for victims of police brutality.

 During a press conference Wednesday afternoon, Ferguson Police Chief Thomas Jackson told reporters that 911 tapes of the day in question will be released to the public as soon as the tapes are processed.
 The investigation of Brown’s death is being handled by the St. Louis County Police Department, and the FBI has opened a civil rights investigation into the shooting.